“A sunscreen several times a day keeps the big bad melanoma away” and Altruist sunscreen is what I currently use to keep the bad guy away.

 I’ve been using it for about 3 weeks now and I don’t believe my hijab tan has gotten worse.
 Hence, it’s safe to say that IT WORKS.

 P.S I have no idea how I got rid of them before but I need to get rid of the sunburns I got during my recent sunscreen-less days.
 If you have any remedies, do let me know in the comment section.
 Thanks!

-In conclusion, Altruist sunscreen is worth trying out.
+The sunscreen is worth a try.
 I’ll either continue to use this sunscreen or decide to try a mineral sunscreen also under 5K: Mineral sunscreens are deemed safer than their chemical colleagues.

 SO that’s all I got for you!

 HAVE YOU EVER USED THIS SUNSCREEN?
 I’d love to hear about your experience.

 WHAT DO YOU THINK ABOUT MY REVIEW?
 Would you consider purchasing it too?

 Let me know in the comments, I might be able to help with that!